matteobin/fondomerende/README.md

 **As the option name says, to use cached assets you must have APCu installed.**

 #### CLEAN\_URLS
-It tells Fondo Merende website to use pretty, "legible" and localised url in links.
+It tells Fondo Merende website to use pretty, "legible" and localised URL in links.
 Set it to `true` to activate it.
-**In order to make clean urls work you have to copy the rewrites from [nginx.conf.sample](nginx.conf.sample) in your site configuration file, otherwise, if you don't use nginx, you will need to rewrite those rules for your web server of choice.**
+**In order to make clean URLs work you have to copy the rewrites from [nginx.conf.sample](nginx.conf.sample) in your site configuration file, otherwise, if you don't use nginx, you will need to rewrite those rules for your web server of choice.**
 If you add a new language to the translations you must add new rewrite rules to the web server configuration as well.

 #### DB\_SERVER